-Further numerical modeling performed using three-dimensional models would more accurately represent hydrodynamics and sedimentation in the Chesapeake Bay.
-A three-dimensional model would be used to simulate vertical stratification of currents and sediments due to winds and salt wedge effects.
-Using a three-dimensional model would allow evaluation of impacts to water quality and constituent resident times.
+If this option is selected for further study, additional numerical modeling is recommended using three-dimensional models which would more accurately represent hydrodynamics and sedimentation in the Chesapeake Bay.
+A three-dimensional model could be used to simulate vertical stratification of currents and sediments due to winds and salt wedge effects.

-Additional measured data would be recommended to improve the model calibration for any further modeling studies that are considered.
-Data needs would include bathymetric survey, current velocity measurements, water surface elevations, and suspended sediment measurements.
+Additional measured data would improve the model calibration.
+Data needs include bathymetric survey, current velocity measurements, water surface elevations, and suspended sediment measurements.
 Water surface elevations, current velocity and sediment collection devices installed simultaneously in various locations throughout the bay and project area, and left in place for a minimum period of one month would serve to verify the model calibration.
 Water surface elevation and current velocities would be used to refine the hydrodynamic model; thickness of sediment and suspended sediment would be used to refine the sedimentation model.

-Results obtained from the refined model could be used to examine environmental impacts including water quality as well as to optimize island alignments including fixed jetties and breakwaters.
+Results obtained from the refined model could be used to examine environmental effects including water quality as well as to optimize island alignments including fixed jetties and breakwaters.